amar030383/netbox_automation/README.md

 # NetBox Device Automation

 Automate device creation and management in NetBox using Ansible.
-This playbook collects device serial numbers from Cisco IOS and NX-OS devices and creates corresponding entries in NetBox.
+This playbook collects device serial numbers from Cisco IOS, NX-OS, and Juniper devices and creates corresponding entries in NetBox.

 ## Features

-- Automatic collection of device serial numbers from Cisco IOS and NX-OS devices
+- Automatic collection of device serial numbers from Cisco IOS, NX-OS, and Juniper devices
 - Creation of devices in NetBox with proper device type, role, and site information
-- Support for both IOS and NX-OS device types
+- Support for both IOS, NX-OS, and Juniper device types
 - Device information pulled from inventory file

 ## Requirements